theyvakani123/Interpreting-logistic-regression-/Written analysis.md

 ### Interpreting Learned Coefficients

+## Learned Coefficients and Bias

+After training, the logistic regression model produced the following weights and bias:

+- **Feature 1:** Weight = `1.6959`
+- **Feature 2:** Weight = `-0.0904`
+- **Feature 3:** Weight = `-0.0814`
+- **Bias:** `-0.2006`

+### Interpretation

+- **Feature 1** has a strong positive influence on the prediction.
+A higher value in this feature significantly increases the likelihood of the sample being classified as class `1`.
+- **Feature 2** and **Feature 3** have small negative weights, indicating a slight inverse relationship with the target class.
+Their influence is minimal compared to Feature 1.
+- The **bias term** (`-0.2006`) shifts the decision boundary slightly, adjusting the threshold at which the model predicts class `1`.

+These coefficients define the model's decision boundary in the 3D feature space.
+Since Feature 1 dominates, the model relies heavily on it to separate the classes, which aligns with the synthetic data's informative structure.

 After training, the logistic regression model provides a set of learned weights (coefficients) for each input feature, along with a bias term.
 These coefficients represent the strength and direction of each feature's influence on the predicted probability of the positive class:

 - **Positive Coefficient**: Indicates that as the feature value increases, the likelihood of the positive class increases.